ACL Diversity Initiative

 Strengthening Cultural Competency in the Administration for Community Living and across its programs.

-This map outlines five key priority areas and corresponding sub-goals for the organization and network over the next two years, and serves as a guide for their collective work and mission.
-AUCD seeks to strengthen the network, engage the public, and expand impact to the broader disability community and other key stakeholders.
-One of the five key priority areas is to "Champion and model diversity, equity, and inclusion."
+This map outlines key priority areas to guide our network and national office over the next several years, and serves as a guide for our collective work and mission.
+It is our hope that this map will empower and equip the AUCD staff and network membership to increase the power of AUCD by strengthening our network, engaging the public, and expanding our impact to the broader disability community and other key stakeholders.
+One of the five key priority areas is to "Model Diversity, Equity, and Inclusion."

 Civil Rights for Providers of Health Care and Human Services